cfoltran/cv/README.md

 **42 Paris**<br>
 [42.fr](https://42.fr/) - Paris, France _(Aug 2018 - Jun 2020)_ <br>
+42 is one of the most difficult programming school.
+The entrance exam takes place over a month.
+Every day, exercises on the C language and a group project on weekends.
+Only one function to write an ascii character is allowed:<br>
+`write(int fd, const void *buf, size_t count);`<br>
+If you need another function you have to recode it (except malloc).
+Beside some projects.

+- [Hypertube](https://github.com/owalid/hypertube): Application that allows the user to search and watch free movies on a great interface.
+Our API scrapped YTS, popcorn databases to retrieve torrent hashes.
+Quand un utilisateur choisis un film, notre API télécharge le film sur notre serveur et stream en FFMPEG le contenu.
+Le film est gardé 10 jours sur nos serveurs.<br>
+Technologies: MongoDB, Vue, Vuetify, IPTV, Node.js, Express.js
+- [Qinder](https://github.com/owalid/hypertube): This is a tinder clone realized with PostgresSQL and Angular.

 **Paris Saclay university** - IT university full course diploma<br>
 Paris, France _(Sep 2016 - Jun 2018)_ <br>